hejtmy/cebex-behavioral-analysis-r-2020-summer/project.md

 ## General rules about the project

-1. *All the code shoudl be your own*: You can naturally search for help, even ask for help online, but you shouldn't be just coping bits and pieces of code from some other assignment.
+1. **All the code shoudl be your own**: You can naturally search for help, even ask for help online, but you shouldn't be just coping bits and pieces of code from some other assignment.
 It is fine to copy and modify a code which makes a histogram, it is not fine to copy 50 lines of code which you found online and only changed your variable names.
 This often becomes aparent, as people usually don't even modify the variables of interest, don't recode values, don't filter outliers properly etc. Please, if you need to copy, copy relevant individual pieces (how to do linear regression, how to investigate qqplots), not entire blocks.
-2. *The submited code should be reproducible*: When you submit your code, I should be able to run it on my PC.
+2. **The submited code should be reproducible**: When you submit your code, I should be able to run it on my PC.
 It should load all necessary packages and if the data is not loaded from the web, you need to send me the data as well and provide proper relative paths (the paths should be "data/movies.csv", not "F:/users/Amanda/Downloads/movies.csv").
 Basically zip the entire folder with code and data in.
 If I cannot run the code, I will not accept it.
 Make sure the code runs by testing it on a different PC, or asking a friend to run it first.
-3. *Extra Information*: If there is something else I have to know to run the code (install packages from github, run it on specific R version, let me know)
+3. **Code style**: All the code should be abiding by the R code style https://style.tidyverse.org/
-4. *Code style*: All the code should be abiding by the R code style https://style.tidyverse.org/
+4. **Extra Information**: If there is something else I have to know to run the code (install packages from github, run it on specific R version, let me know)

 ## Get the data
 The first step is actually obtaining some interesting ane meaningful dataset.
 There are many sources which you can search, here is just a few to name: